About Toastman Firmware

-Up to now (May 2015) I haven't considered the ARM versions of Tomato to be suitable for general release, although I have posted a couple of BETA test releases.
-Some parts of the firmware that I consider to be essential haven't worked properly, and there have been other issues such as slow response and long ping times, etc. In particular, the incoming QOS hasn't worked because IMQ is not supported in this kernel.
+Up until May 2015 I didn't consider the ARM versions of Tomato to be suitable for general release, although I have posted a couple of BETA test releases.
+Some parts of the firmware that I considered to be essential haven't worked properly, and there have been other issues such as slow response and long ping times, etc. In particular, the incoming QOS hasn't worked because IMQ is not supported in this kernel.

 Recently, Kyle Sanderson has replaced IMQ with IFB, and sorted out a few remaining problems.
-As a result, we now have an almost fully functional Tomato for ARM (I refer mostly to the R7000 version as I have this router, I have not tested other builds, but they are mostly working fine).
+As a result, we now have a fully functional Tomato for ARM (I refer mostly to the R7000 version as I have this router, I have not tested other builds, but they are mostly working fine).

 When the firmware is compiled I let it run through and create many different versions of the same build, there is therefore much more choice than the other developers, but you will have to sort out which one you need by yourself.
 Due to the continual updating of packages by developers, many have now increased dramatically in size.
 Therefore, some builds are now too big to fit onto a particular model.
 If so, then your best bet is to use a smaller build if available, or get hold of the source code and build your own version, removing anything you don't use, to make the image smaller.
 I can not always be whittling these things down, there are simply too many variants.
 Use older versions rather than chasing the latest ... they are usually fine!

 My stuff is uploaded to 4shared.com.
 It is the only site I have found that allows me to upload gigabytes of information without needing to jump through hoops.
 There is a simple-to-use desktop client available for all major platforms, and it works.
 Many people complain about 4shared, and send abusive posts and mails complaining they can't download stuff.
 Sorry, even the 10 year old kids here in a third-world country can download files, most of them have an account for their school projects.
 So, if you can't, please accept that you aren't as capable as they are, and go elsewhere.
 Nobody forces you to use it.
 Use it properly and register an email address.
 For best performance use the 4shared Desktop.

 This firmware is provided as-is, without any warranty.
 I will not be responsible for damages that occur due to the use of this firmware.
 If it works for you, great!
 If it doesn't - I'll try to fix it, but no guarantee is given or implied.